Run EDGAR Run: SEC Dissemination in a High-Frequency World

-1. To answer the first question, the authors obtain 4,782 SEC Form 4 filings samples, and compare their SEC post times and Tier 1 subscribers' PDS feed times.
+1. To answer the first question, the authors obtain 4,782 SEC Form 4 filings samples and compare their SEC post times and Tier 1 subscribers’ PDS feed times.

-The results are striking: more than half (57%) are available to the Tier 1 subscribers before SEC public posting! (see table 4) The mean time to initial dissemination to Tier 1 subscribers is 30 sec, while the mean time to initial SEC public posting is 40 sec.
+The results are striking: more than half (57%) are available to the Tier 1 subscribers before SEC public posting! (see table 4) The mean time to initial dissemination to Tier 1 subscribers is 30 sec, while the meantime to initial SEC public posting is 40 sec.

-While the time differences are measured in seconds, these delays mean a lot in a high frequency trading world.
+While the time differences are measured in seconds, these delays mean a lot in a high-frequency trading world.

 2. The second question asks about the economic significance of this time difference.
-To address this question, the authors tests market responses to such timing issues, regarding changes in prices, abnormal volumes and abnormal returns.
+To address this question, the authors test market responses to such timing issues, regarding changes in prices, abnormal volumes and abnormal returns.
 The results show that some traders do take advantage of knowing about the insider purchases in advance of public dissemination.